lise-amen/lise-amen-challenge-card-game-becode/challenge-card-game-becode/README.md

 Add points for each player if the card is the most powerful card played that turn.
 Select a winner out of the players at the end of the game.

-"""
-Unfortunataly, the game is not finish, it's my first project in OOP python.

 The game :
 - The game generates all the cards.